tonyanuge/docuflow_v2/README.md

 * Timestamp (UTC)

-Stored as append-only JSONL (append-only by convention of how the app writes to it — the file itself has no tamper-evidence, integrity hashing, or access control, so it is not a compliance-grade audit store as-is).
+Stored as append-only JSONL (append-only by convention of how the app writes to it.
+The file itself has no tamper-evidence, integrity hashing, or access control, so it is not a compliance-grade audit store as-is).

 Why it matters: